John Mogg (British Army officer): Post war

 Mogg promoted many sports and adventure training within the army and was a president of a number army and veteran's associations.
 He served various charities mostly connected with the armed services or adventure training.
 He was respectively Chairman of Operation Drake Fellowship (now part of Fairbridge (charity), Operation Raleigh, President of the Army Cricket Association, Army Free Fall Parachute Association, Army Saddle Club, the British Horse Society, the Ex-Services Mental Welfare Society, The Normandy Veterans' Association and Chairman of The Army Benevolent Fund.

 His interest in education was shown in his Chairmanship of the governors of the Royal Soldiers' Daughters School and Icknield School, Watlington.
 He was also a long serving governor of Bradfield College and his old school Malvern.
 In Detmold, Germany, a primary school for children whose parents are serving in the British Army was named after Sir John Mogg.

-He was made Vice Lord Lieutenant of Oxfordshire in 1979.
+Mogg was made Vice Lord Lieutenant of Oxfordshire in 1979.

-Obituary

-The Guardian and The Daily Telegraph obituaries summed up his personality and personal style:

-"John Mogg's large frame was combined with an exceptionally genial, warm and sympathetic character, which appealed not only to soldiers of all ranks, but to people in every walk of life, whatever their nationality.
-In his time, he was probably the British army's most popular general, and finished his career in one of Nato's most influential posts, as deputy supreme allied commander (1973–76) at headquarters at Mons, in Belgium.
-Here, his sound common-sense and even temperament were valuable in balancing the direct approach, and sometimes abrasive personality, of the supreme commander, the US General Alexander Haig."

-"John Mogg was a large man in every sense.
-Tall and heavily built, he always paid close attention to what someone was saying, ready with help and often a joke.
-His special gift was to appear to have the leisure to deal with any problem or request, although few people can have led such a busy life."

-Family
+Family and personal life

-John Mogg was born near Comox, Vancouver Island, BC., the son of Captain Herbert Barrow Mogg, MC. (d.
-1978), late Wiltshire Regiment & 4th Battalion Canadian Engineers, and Alice Mary Mogg, daughter of Lt Col John Fane Ballard, late DCLI, and Mary née Clerke Brown of Kingston Blount, Oxon.
-In 1939, he married Cecilia Margaret Molesworth (1914-2018), the daughter of Rev. John Hilton Molesworth (d.1921).
+Mogg was born near Comox, Vancouver Island, British Columbia, the son of Captain Herbert Barrow Mogg and Alice Mary Mogg, daughter of Lieutenant Colonel John Fane Ballard, late DCLI, and Mary née Clerke Brown of Kingston Blount, Oxon.
+In 1939, he married Cecilia Margaret Molesworth (1914–2018), daughter of Rev. John Hilton and Mrs E. Molesworth.
 Sir John and Lady Mogg had three sons.